 One of Claypool’s most notable bass guitars is the Carl Thompson model, popularly known as the “Rainbow” bass.
 The instrument is made out of multiple different tonewoods.

 Most importantly, it is a fretless bass with six strings and a pretty crazy double-cutaway body design.
 The instrument comes with one pickup, EMG’s active DC.

-Claypool also owns Carl Thompson walnut-body 4-string, equipped with an EMG-BTC preamp and an EMG 35 pickup.
+Claypool owns many different types of bass guitars.
+He also has a Carl Thompson walnut-body 4-string, equipped with an EMG-BTC preamp and an EMG 35 pickup.
 The most shocking part about it is that it comes with a Kahler tremolo bridge.

 He also has some other crazy basses, like the Regal RD-05 with the resonator body, as well as the Michael Kelly Bayou 4, which also has a resonator body.

 He occasionally even uses an upright bass.
 Aside from these crazy basses, Claypool also has a Fender Jazz Bass, Ibanez Musician, and plenty of others.

 Over the years, Claypool preferred to go with Mesa Boogie and Ampeg bass guitar amplifiers with the 400+ model being an important part of his live rig.